 The 100% owned Vega claims are located in the Omineca Mining Division of British Columbia, 300 km northwest of Prince George.
 Access to the property is via the Omineca Mines Access Road and logging roads.
 The claim area was covers 6,716 hectares.
-There was no work on the Vega project during the quarter.
+There were no expenditures on the Vega project during the period (six months 2007 - \$35,313).